Lindsay-Needs-Sleep/svelte-dragdroplist/README.md

 ```
 <YourSvelteItemComponent
     data={items[i]}
-    index={i}        // Mostly for reference for making display decisions
+    index={i}        // Should only be used for making display decisions (2-way binding behviour untested)
-    allItems={items} // Mostly for reference for making display decisions
+    allItems={items} // Should only be used for making display decisions (2-way binding behviour untested)
     on:moveup
     on:movedown
     on:remove